 Once delegates are informed that they have been chosen, the G(irls)20 Summit gets to work on preparing them to get the most out of the Summit.
 This includes a mix of research, readings, outreach, media interviews, blogging and getting to know the delegates who came before them and their own colleagues they will meet with.

 Upon arrival in the host city (summit locations are determined by where the G20 Leaders are scheduled to meet), we begin with the workshops.
 Over the course of 2-3 days, the delegates gain new skills in several different areas including; media and communications, leadership development, financial fundamentals and using technology to amplify your message globally.
-Workshops are designed and delivered by subject matter experts and Summit partners including Norton Rose, Google, United Nations Foundation, Nike Foundation and others.
+Workshops are designed and delivered by subject matter experts and Summit partners including Norton Rose Fulbright, Google, Caterpillar, United Nations Foundation, Nike Foundation and others.

 Following the Summit presentations and dialogues, the delegates come together to determine a slate of recommendations to be shared with G20 Leaders.
 These ideas are presented in the form of communiqué and presented to the lead Sherpa who distributes it to the other G20 Sherpas and Leaders.
 We also launch a campaign to inform Minister of Industry, Finance, Agriculture, Economic Development of the recommendations put forward by the G(irls)20 Summit delegates.